John Tolans 37261

 Conditional Pardon | His Conditional Pardon was granted on 27 February 1858 at Western Australia.1 |

-Census_1859York | Henry Rider 3727 appeared on the 1859 York census at York, Western Australia.2 |
+Census_1859York | He appeared on the 1859 York census at York, Western Australia, on the premises of Henry Rider (himself).2 |

 Citations